 This comfort food from the West Indies is a lot like mac & cheese, only this version is topped with more cheese and baked to golden perfection.

-A beautiful medley of strawberries, blueberries, and mozzarella, here’s another patriotic salad perfect for the 4th of July.
+A beautiful medley of bright flavors and milk mozzarella, here’s another patriotic salad for the 4th of July.